-69.10 If the Notice of Complaint is lodged by a Person for any incident, it must be submitted no later than 30 days after the alleged incident.
-Person 69.11 All Notice of Complaints must be submitted via the online WA Football Notice of Complaint - Prohibited Conduct (Vilification & Discrimination) form.
+69.10 If the Notice of Complaint is lodged by a Person for any incident, it must be submitted no later than 30 days after the alleged incident.Person 69.11 All Notice of Complaints must be submitted via the online WA Football Notice of Complaint - Prohibited Conduct (Vilification & Discrimination) form.
 Person or Club PUBLIC STATEMENT 69.12 No public statement (including via social media) is permitted by the clubs, players, umpires or any representative of the club(s) involved at any stage of the process.
-All Parties WAFC RESOLUTION 69.13 Once a Notice of Complaint is received, the WAFC Head of Competitions will complete assessment of the complaint to ensure it meets all requirements and is able to proceed • Further information from the complainant may be requested before a decision can be made.
-69.14 The WAFC will investigate the matter and determine the appropriate next course of action.
+WA FOOTBALL RESOLUTION 69.13 Once a Notice of Complaint is received, WA Football Head of Competitions will complete a preliminary assessment of the complaint to ensure it meets all requirements and is able to proceed.
+Further information from the complainant may be requested before a decision can be made.
+69.14 WA Football will investigate the matter and determine the appropriate next course of action.
 This may involve mediation, the issuing of a policy breach or referral directly to the Tribunal.
-69.15 The WAFC will arrange for a mediation meeting between the individuals and clubs to be held at the earliest convenience.
-Mediation is a key resolution mechanism of complaints as it provides an opportunity for both parties: - to be heard in a safe and professionally coordinated environment; and - to reach an agreed resolution prior to the WAFC progressing to more formal outcomes.
-69.16 Any matter which has not been resolved by mediation must have a Notice of Breach issued by the WAFC as per the AFL's National Policy.
+WA Football will arrange for a mediation meeting between the individuals and clubs to be he earliest convenience.
+Mediation is a key resolution mechanism of complaints as it provides a opportunity for both parties: to be heard in a safe and professionally coordinated environment; and to reach an agreed resolution prior to WA Football progressing to more formal outcomes.
+60.16 Any matter which has not been resolved by mediation must have a Notice of Breach issued by WA Football as per the AFL's National Policy.
 This Notice will include any sanctions that may be accepted under an Early Guilty Plea Offer.
-Sanctions may include, but are not limited to, one or more of the following; - a suspension from playing and/or officiating in matches; - participation in a community program; - participation in an education course; - a public apology.
-69.17 A response to an Early Guilty Plea Offer under a Notice of Breach must be received by the WAFC no later than 48 hours after receipt of the Notice of Breach.
+Sanctions may include, but are not limited to, one or more of the following; 69.16 a suspension from playing and/or officiating in matches; participation in a community program; participation in a community program, participation in an education course; - a public apology.
+69.17 A response to an Early Guilty Plea Offer under a Notice of Breach must be received by WA Football no later than 48 hours after receipt of the Notice of Breach.
 The Offending Person may accept the Early Guilty Plea Offer or may elect to contest the Notice of Breach.
 Where a person elects to contest the Notice, the matter will progress to Tribunal.
-69.18 The Tribunal will hear the matter in accordance with the Guidelines, Policies, Rules and the Competition. l Regulations of
+69.18 The Tribunal will hear the matter in accordance with the Guidelines, Policies, Rules and Regulations of the Competition.